Mulberry Charlotte Russe

 Mulching with grass clippings, garden compost or similar materials will help greatly with retaining moisture in the soil and will also prevent weeds to a large degree.

 When the seedlings are young they may be attacked by pigeons and similar birds.
-If birds are a problem in your area then laying horticultural fleece over the seedlings until they grow to 10cm / 4in high should protect them.
+If birds are a problem in your area then laying horticultural fleece over the seedlings for a couple of weeks should protect them.
 After that stage the fleece can be removed because birds won't attack larger seedlings.

 On our allotments this year we saw one gardener using a very effective and free method of bird protection.
 It consisted of smallish blocks of wood board place in the soil every three or four metres apart.